COMMUNITY HARVEST

 • Offer opportunities to learn and work alongside others.

-• Make locally grown, healthy foods more accessible to all.
+• Make locally grown, fresh foods more accessible to all.

 We are working to expand our capacity to organize volunteers, support gleaning efforts, and offer useful timely help to local farmers.
 Please consider making a contribution to expand this work: DONATE.